axtloss/vib-plugins/freebsd-pkg/README.md

     - "fish"
 ```

-`ExtraFlags` can remain empty, the default flags passed to pacman are `install -y`
+`ExtraFlags` can remain empty, the default flags passed to pkg are `install -y`